mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

-_Model capacity_ (maximum model tokens) can be set more intuitively with `option` "`-N` _NUM_", otherwise model capacity is set automatically for known models, or to _2048_ tokens as fallback.
+_Model capacity_ (maximum model tokens) can be set more intuitively with `option` "`-N` _NUM_", otherwise model capacity is set automatically for known models or to _2048_ tokens as fallback.

 `Option -S` sets an INSTRUCTION prompt (the initial prompt) for text cmpls, and chat cmpls.
 A text file path may be supplied as the single argument.